shaimaa-elbaklish/bikeZ_processing/README.md

 ### Outputs
-The output is a csv file saved in the same location as the original file.
+The output is a parquet file saved in the same location as the original file.
 It has the naming convention:
 ```
-<original-filename>-ekf.csv
+<original-filename>-ekf.parquet
 Example Original File: trajectories_bikes_2025-06-16_D3_AM1_E-1.csv
----> Output File: trajectories_bikes_2025-06-16_D3_AM1_E-1-ekf.csv
+---> Output File: trajectories_bikes_2025-06-16_D3_AM1_E-1-ekf.parquet
 ```

 | Column            | Description                                                                                                                                                                   |